Confidence regions for entries of a large precision matrix: Main results

-is the optimal one for estimating the long-run covariance in the sense of minimizing the asymptotic truncated mean square error.
-A data-driven bandwidth selection procedure for the Quadratic Spectral kernel was studied in Section 6 of \cite{Andrews_1991}, which can be computed efficiently.
-We will adopt the Quadratic Spectral kernel $\mathcal{K}_{QS}(\cdot)$ with its data-driven bandwidth selection procedure in our numerical studies.
-Both our theoretical and simulation results show that this kernel estimator $\widehat{\bXi}$ performs very well even in high-dimensional scenarios.
-There also exist various other estimation methods for long-run covariances, including the estimators utilizing the moving block bootstraps \citep{Lahiri_2003,NordmanLahiri_2005}.
+is optimal in the sense of minimizing the asymptotic truncated mean square error.
+In our numerical work, we adopt this quadratic spectral kernel with the data-driven selected bandwidth proposed in Section 6 of \cite{Andrews_1991}, though our theoretical analysis applies to general kernel functions.
+Both our theoretical and simulation results show that this kernel estimator $\widehat{\bXi}$ still works when $p$ is large in relation to $n$.
+There also exist other estimation methods for long-run covariances, including the estimation utilizing moving block bootstrap \citep{Lahiri_2003,NordmanLahiri_2005}.
 Also see \cite{DenHanLevin_1997} and \cite{Kieferetaj_2000}.
-Compared to those methods, the kernel-type estimators applied in our procedure have two advantages.
-First, it does not require the stationary assumption imposed on $\{\bfeta_t\}_{t=1}^n$.
-Second, the form of kernel-type estimator given in (\ref{eq:hatXi}) can be applied to simplify the data generating mechanism for a high-dimensional Gaussian random vector with covariance $\widehat{\bW}$, and therefore can significantly improve the computational efficiency when $p$ is large.
-See Remark \ref{re:gener} later for more detailed discussion on the computational issues. \end{remark}
+Compared to those methods, an added advantage of using the kernel estimator is the computational efficiency in terms of both speed and storage space especially when $p$ is large; see See Remark \ref{re:gener} below.
+When the observations are i.i.d., a special case of our setting, $\bW$ as in (\ref{eq:W}) is degenerated to $\mathbb{E}(\bvarsigma_t\bvarsigma_t^\T)$, the marginal covariance of $\bvarsigma_t$.
+We can apply $n^{-1}\sum_{t=1}^n\widehat{\bfeta}_t\widehat{\bfeta}_t^\T$ to estimate $\bXi$, and then use $\widehat{\bH}(n^{-1}\sum_{t=1}^n\widehat{\bfeta}_t \widehat{\bfeta}_t^\T)\widehat{\bH}$ to estimate $\bW$ with $\widehat{\bH}$ as in (\ref{eq:hath}). \end{remark}

 \begin{theorem} Let $\widehat{\bxi}\sim N(\bzero,\widehat{\bW})$ for $\widehat{\bW}$ specified in {\rm(\ref{eq:hatW})}.
 Assume the kernel function $\mathcal{K}(\cdot)$ satisfy $|\mathcal{K}(x)|\asymp |x|^{-\tau}$ as $x\rightarrow\infty$ for some $\tau>1$, and the bandwidth $S_n\asymp n^{\rho}$ for some $0<\rho<\min\{\frac{\tau-1}{3\tau},\frac{\gamma_3}{2\gamma_3+1}\}$ and $\gamma_3$ in Condition {\rm\ref{as:betamix}}.
 Under the conditions of Theorem {\rm\ref{tm:1}}, it holds that